magicleap/developer-portal-docs/docs/guides/best-practices/privacy-security-safety.md

 **2. Clearly disclose your data privacy practices**

    a.
-Provide a clear and transparent privacy policy that explains among other information, what data you collect, how you use it, for what purposes, applicable retention policies, and whether any data is shared with other parties.
+Provide a privacy policy that clearly explains among other information, what data you collect, how you use it, for what purposes, applicable retention policies, and whether any data is shared with third parties.

    b.
 Use data in a manner consistent with your application’s privacy policy and any applicable user permissions.